openconfig/reference/rpc/gnmi/mixed-schema.md

 >
 ```

-This transaction replaces the contents of both the "openconfig" and "cli"
+This transaction replaces the contents of the "openconfig" origins and then
-origins.
-The first `replace` message replaces the OpenConfig origin at the root
+updates the configuration with CLI content.
+The first `replace` message
+replaces the OpenConfig origin at the root (as specified by the zero-length
-(as specified by the zero-length array of `PathElem` messages) to the specified
+array of `PathElem` messages) to the specified JSON.
+The `update` operation
-JSON.
-The second `replace` replaces the CLI configuration of the device is
+adds the CLI configuration of the device with with the string specified in the
-replaced with the string specified in the `ascii_val` field.
-Per the gNMI
-specification, both `replace` operations MUST successfully be applied, otherwise
+`ascii_val` field.
+Per the gNMI specification, both operations MUST
-the configuration change should be rolled back.
+successfully be applied, otherwise the configuration change should be rolled
+back.

+The expected resulting configuration will contain an enabled interface and a
+router bgp 15169 statement.